 Whatever works for you, make it nice just for you!

-All five points can be used individually, or if things around you are getting too heated, then combine as many as you can.
+All five points can be used individually.
+But if things around you are getting too heated combine as many as you can during the day.

 Whatever it is you do, make sure you keep your own battery filled!

 There is no use to only be there and function and give to others.

 Taking time to give to yourself is not selfish or egoistic, it’s necessary to be able to truly enjoy this season.

 Have a Joyful Holiday Season and Merry Christmas!